eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 #### Resolve a credential offer preconditions

-- The wallet has obtained this URI.
+- The wallet has got this URI.
 Typically, either scanning a QR Code or in response to a custom URI.
 - The wallet has prepared an issuance [configuration](#configuration-options), describing the capabilities & policies of the wallet.

 This resolution includes the following